wirrunna/CamillaDSP-an-implemantation/README.md

 # CamillaDSP-an-Implemantation
 ### Implementing CamillaDSP on a Raspberry Pi 5 on a 10.1" Touch screen

-Following https://www.audiosciencereview.com/forum/index.php?threads/rpi-camilladsp-tutorial.29656/ I built CamillaDSP running on a Raspberry Pi 5 to tri-amp a pair of modified Klipschorns, a USB connected Motu UltraLite Mk.5 provides the balanced analog input for CamillaDSP and also output to the three stereo amplifiers.
+Following https://www.audiosciencereview.com/forum/index.php?threads/rpi-camilladsp-tutorial.29656/ I built CamillaDSP running on a Raspberry Pi 5 to tri-amp a pair of modified Klipschorns, a USB connected Motu UltraLite Mk.5 provides the balanced analog input for CamillaDSP and also balanced analog output to the three stereo amplifiers.
 JiveLite also runs on the RPi providing streaming from a LMS (Squeezebox) server.
-A FLIRC provides remote source selection and volume control.
+A FLIRC receiver provides remote source selection and volume control.

+This is in effect a combined pre-amplifier/streamer with DSP and remote control for selection of analog and digital inputs and volume.
+Bass and Treble are set by sliders on another screen.

-Here is a photo of the touch screen showing CamillaDSP (CDSP) with JiveLite playing.
+Here is a photo of the touch screen showing CamillaDSP (CDSP) with JiveLite playing playing a stream from my LMS server.
 ![alt text](<Images/10.1 screen front pic.JPG>)

 This photo shows the back of the screen with the RPi5 mounted.
 The support legs have a slot  allowing cables to be fed through keeping some tideness.
 The FLIRC is attached on the right hand side to a USB extension cable.
 The white cable is the RPi5 power, one of the black cables is the USB connection to the Motu UL Mk5 the other is the 5v power cable for the screen.